-In addition to presenting a great Rally program for the people who arrive on December 1st, you also want to be prepared for others who may be present:
+In addition to presenting a great Decision Day Rally program, you also want to be prepared for others who may be present:

 Working with police at the Rally